dchristian3188/dchristian3188.github.io/_drafts/Exploring PowerShell 6 - ValidateRange Enhancements.md

 This worked, didn't provide the best error messages.
 Here's what the user would see if they passed an incorrect value.

 ![_config.yml]({{ site.baseurl }}/images/ValidateRange/ValidateScript1.png)

 Ok, not the end of the world.
-By expanding our script block, we could make this a little more user friendly.
+By expanding our script block, we could make this a little more user-friendly.

 ```powershell
 Function Test-ParameterIsPositive